PM denies abandoning inner-city seats

 “Almost 10 per cent of those who have been overseas actually run their own businesses in ethnic communities.”

-Mr Morrison will spend the rest of the day campaigning in Sydney and is then expected to fly to Perth.
+Mr Morrison was to spend the rest of the day campaigning in Sydney and then fly to Perth.

 – AAP